NGWPC/autoeval-jobs/interfaces/interfaces.md

 ### Outputs
 Output is either a single raster or a geopackage of vector information.
+- **agreement_path**
   - **Raster**
     - See `agreement_maker.yml` for a description of the output raster format.
   - **Vector**:
     - See `agreement_maker.yml` for a description of output vector format.
 The returned geopackage could have additional attributes that are passed through from the input vector data to the output data.

 ---

 ## Metrics Calculator (`metrics_calculator`)

 **Implementation status:  Will be implemented in NGWPC PI-6**

 ### Example command